 SST works as facilitators, not financiers.
 If there is a toilet requirement in a school, for example, they facilitate the process by working together with existing donors.

-In most sectors, they support and empower people with information about various government schemes available and encourage them to use it.
+In most sectors, they support and empower people with information about various government schemes available and encourage them to use them.

-Nearly 4L Rupees has been invested in each school in Padavedu.
+Nearly 4L Rupees have been invested in each school in Padavedu.

-We were told about different activities and lessons that kids up to the age of 5-year old hone here before they get ready for the first standard.
-While their parents are away working, these Balvadis help kids learn a bit more about the discipline and get their first few lessons for a civilized world.
+We were told about different activities and lessons that kids up to the age of 5 years old hone here before they get ready for the first standard.
+While their parents are away working, these Balvadis help kids learn a bit more about discipline and get their first few lessons for a civilized world.